 Investigative journalist, Anas Aremeyaw Anas, says he has submitted raw footages from his investigative film dubbed #Number12 to the country’s security agencies for further scrutiny and possible prosecution.

-A section of the public have alleged that Anas Aremeyaw Anas had concealed some important aspects of his latest investigative piece which incriminates former FA president, Kwesi Nyantakyi and other officials of the FA as well as referees in various alleged corrupt practices.
+This follows calls from a section of the public that Anas Aremeyaw Anas had concealed some important aspects of his latest investigative piece which incriminates former FA president, Kwesi Nyantakyi and other officials of the FA as well as referees in various alleged corrupt practices.

-The Member of Parliament for Assin Central, Kennedy Agyapong, had also said that Anas had edited the investigative video in a way that incriminates ‘innocent’ persons.
+The calls were based on claims from various persons including the Member of Parliament for Assin Central, Kennedy Agyapong, who said Anas had edited the investigative video in a way that incriminates ‘innocent’ persons.

 “The raw tape together with all documentary evidence have been submitted to the security agencies to investigate,” he said.